Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Florida State Penalties for White Collar Crime

-White collar crime can either be a state or federal offense, which can lead to different penalties.
-Under Florida state law, penalties for white collar crimes are found in the White Collar Crime Victim Protection Act (Florida Statute § 775.0844).
-White collar crimes in Florida can be misdemeanors or felonies depending on the level, degree, and type of crime committed.
+White collar crime can be charged as a state or federal offense, which may lead to differing penalties.
+White collar crimes can result in misdemeanor or felony offenses depending on the level, degree, and type of crime committed.
+Factors which may impact the defendant’s penalties include:

 Back to top